ensisoft/detonator/BUILDING.md

 vendors/implementations (such as NVIDIA, AMD, Intel etc. Fixing this is a todo for later).
 The audio tests, however, don't have any automated way of verifying the test output.

+* The expectation is that all unit test cases should pass on Linux
+* The graphics rendering tests might have false negatives on different OpenGL vendors/driver versions/OS.
+* Any graphics rendering test that differs from the expected gold image will generate *delta* and *result* images.
+  * The *result* image will be the actual result image.
+  * The *delta* image will help visualize the pixels that were not the same between the *result* and the *gold* image.
+* Using multiple CMake "jobs" to run tests can confuse the rendering tests.
+  * A safer alternative is to *NOT* use the -jN parameter but only use a single job.

 #### [See this list for known Issues](ISSUES.md)

-### On the desktop (Linux/Windows) 🐧🪟
+### On the Desktop Linux 🐧

 <details><summary>How to run all tests</summary>

-*Currently, the expectation is that all cases should pass on Linux.
-On Windows some tests are unfortunately broken.*
-* In order to run tests after a successful build:
+Run all tests including unit tests, graphics and audio tests:

 ```
   $ cd detonator/build